erossini/GitExercises/README.md

 ```

 6. Create a Pull Request
-7.

 Students open a pull request to merge their branch into main.

 8. Review & Merge

-Instructor or peers review the pull request and merge it.
+Peers review the pull request and merge it.

 9. Conflict Resolution (Optional Challenge)